Space Race (Billy Preston song)

-"Space Race" is an instrumental track by Billy Preston, released as a single in 1973 on the A&M label, taken from Preston's 1973 album Everybody Likes Some Kind of Music.
-"Space Race" was a gold record.
+"Space Race" is an instrumental track by Billy Preston, released as a single in 1973 on the A&M label.
+It was taken from Preston's 1973 album Everybody Likes Some Kind of Music, and "Space Race" was awarded a gold record.

 Chart performance

 The single, a sequel to his 1972 hit, "Outa-Space", reached number one on the R&B chart for one week and number four on the Pop Singles chart.